TheMonHub/LumiFramework/README.md

 * **Engineered for Modern C++**: Embrace the future of C++ development.
 Lumi is built using **C++20 Modules**, which unlocks faster compile times, robust dependency management, and a cleaner codebase by design.
 * **Highly Modular & Low-Coupling Architecture**: Lumi is not a monolithic framework but a **collection of independent libraries**.
 Designed with minimal internal dependencies, this architecture allows you to consume only the specific components you need.
 You can seamlessly integrate Lumi’s libraries into your existing C++ project, giving you complete control over your application's structure.
-* **Flexible, High-to-Low Level Control**: Lumi adapts to your needs, not the other way around.
+* **Flexible, High-to-Low-Level Control**: Lumi adapts to your needs, not the other way around.
 You can harness **precise, low-level control** when you need it, or leverage powerful, ready-made components like our application loop and event handling for rapid development.
 This design empowers your architectural choices, fitting your unique ecosystem without restriction.
 * **Robust Cross-Platform Foundations**: We've tackled the trickiest parts of cross-platform development for you.
 Get started quickly with robust solutions for **window management, input processing, and graphics integration**, providing a solid foundation for your app.

 -----